fpsvogel/learn-ruby/README.md

 So without further ado, here is my learning path.
 Resources that cost money are marked with 💲.
 If you need more free resources, see the links to other lists at the bottom.
 You may be able to find the books for free (from your local library, interlibrary loan, or more dubious sources) but be sure to buy them when you can, to support the authors 🙂

+My absolute favorites are marked with ⭐.
+If you mainly learn by doing and/or googling and you want only a handful of books/courses, these are the ones I'd most recommend.

 ## Frontend basics

 - [x] **Learn some HTML, CSS, and JavaScript:** Here are good starting points: